 - When I mewl at your feet, there's no need for you to ask "What do you want?"
 I want your lap of course.
 No I'm not going to jump right up there, I have things to take into consideration first.
-I only want to be scooped and placed on the lap if it's Daddy.

 - When something startles me I will leap off, possibly taking small bits of your flesh with me, again I'm sorry.

 - Don't squeeze the kitty, even though you enjoy the small noises I make when you do it.
 I'm not a squeak toy you know.